shariq1989/cookbook/content/recipe/almond_pancake.md

 ### ABOUT THE MEAL

 These almond flour pancakes have saved me so much time and preparation.
 Before this recipe, I would make pancakes for my children and mix a separate batter for myself.
 Since I switched to this recipe for the whole family, my children did not notice the difference between these and the pancakes I usually serve them.
-And because the main ingredient for the pancakes is almond flour, they will keep you and your family more full for much longer.
+And because the main ingredient for the pancakes is almond flour, they will keep you and your family full for much longer.

-This particular recipe serves about two to four people.
-I usually make them in bulk and freeze them to enjoy as a quick breakfast in the future.
+This particular recipe serves about two to three people.
+I usually make this recipe in bulk and freeze them to enjoy as a quick breakfast in the future.

-A quick note on your batter, if it looks as though it is coming out too thick, add more almond milk until it reaches desired consistency.
-If the batter is too thin, sprinkle a bit more almond flour.

 #### What main ingredients do I need for this meal?